 A more plausible candidate would appear to be the existence of implicit insurance.
 One explanation of strong implicit insurance of banks' creditors is that banks have special characteristics relative to other firms.
 First, banks supply liquidity in the economic system as a whole.
-Large parts of their liabilities are short term and subject to bank runs if creditors fear non-repayment.
-Second, there are generally substantial amounts of short-term interbank liabilities that may contribute to contagion among banks if one bank fails.
+A large part of their liabilities are very short term and subject to bank runs if creditors fear non-repayment.
+Second, there are generally substantial amounts of very short term interbank liabilities that may contribute to contagion among banks if one bank fails.
 Third, creditors of banks in particular are diverse and many.
-Thus, banks do not generally have one or a few large creditors with a strong interest in resolving distress.
-The risk of runs on a bank in distress and contagion implies that speed of action in distress resolution is essential.
+Thus, banks do not generally have one or a few large creditors with a strong interest in resolution of distress.
+The risk of runs on a bank in distress and contagion implies that speed of action in distress resolution is of the essence.
 Conventional liquidation and restructuring procedures are too time-consuming to be applied to banks without modification.
 As a result, governments in most countries tend to intervene to prevent bank failures of some magnitude.
-The moment the government intervenes, the allocation of the banks' losses becomes a political issue.
+The moment the government intervenes the allocation of the banks' losses becomes a political issue.

-There is little doubt that the implicit insurance of creditors of banks is strong in most European countries, and there is strong empirical evidence that implicit insurance tends to be strong in countries with low explicit deposit insurance coverage (Angkinand and Wihlborg 2008).
-The strong implicit insurance in Europe may have contributed to the willingness of European financial firms to buy more than one-third of the securities backed by sub-prime mortgages in the United States.
-The implicit insurance of banks' creditors is probably weaker in the United States due to the existence of a legal infrastructure for bank crisis management, including the system of Structured Early Intervention and Resolution (SEIR).
-These procedures are discussed further subsequently.
+There is little doubt that the implicit insurance of creditors of banks is strong in most European countries and there is strong empirical evidence that implicit insurance tends to be strong in countries with low explicit deposit insurance coverage (Angkinand and Wihlborg, 2008).
+The strong implicit insurance in Europe may have contributed to the willingness of European financial firms to buy more than one third of the securities backed by subprime mortgages in the US.
+Implicit insurance of banks' creditors is probably weaker in the US due to the existence of a legal infrastructure for bank crisis management, including the system of Structured Early Intervention and Resolution.
+These procedures are discussed further below.